JustinLove/ohol-map/notes.md

 ## network optimization
 - tile not found in anim view? - may be no activity, possible to use ending key?
 - Only fetch reasonable amount of data for lives (per column?)
+- rate limit object search loading - progressive loading needs rework of tile data loading, it is all one big promise

 ## other optimzation
 - optimize monument updates (most time updates will not cross a time that changes anything)